ormanyos/TypeTensor3/README.md

 A TypeTensor is a K dimensional matrix, that is created in compile type.
 Its axes are indexed by classes and its elements are accessed be objects in runtime.
-If its elementa are functions, then double, triple (or more) dispatch can be implemented in a simple way.
+If its elements are functions, then double, triple (or more) dispatch can be implemented in a simple way.

 *For example, there are ten classes:*
 ```C++